 These tests don’t come in one form or from one subject.
 The first real test I had was a couple years ago when I covered a car accident where a mother and her 9-year-old son were killed.
 The next day a plane went down killing nine or so people, which I also helped in covering.
 Two major accidents in two days is enough to make anyone shaky.
 But when you have to talk to grieving families, it makes it worse.

-loved.
+That’s when I actually questioned if I was really doing something I loved.
 Of course I got over being emotional and moved on.
 And yes, I still firmly believe that I’m meant for no other profession but journalism.

-being overlooked for stories.
+Another thing that’s tested my thick skin is giving up, losing or being overlooked for stories.
 Sounds silly, but as a reporter you want to sink your teeth into anything that’s juicy and make it bleed in ink.
 So, when you lose those opportunities, it’s tough.

 When it first happened I think I almost cried.
 But now, it’s happened so many times I’ve almost gotten used to it — it still makes me angry, but I’m not crying.